Frequently Asked Questions

 What are your age requirements?

-We work with volunteer groups of all ages.
+We work with volunteer groups of all ages in New Orleans, and high-school-age on up in Baton Rouge.
 If you are bringing a group that includes younger children (12 and under), we ask that parents or designated guardians be present with a 1-1 adult-child ratio.

 Is transportation provided?